Back to previous page NABSSAR Home Contact Us

 • We need to see the COMPLETE ID number (the flock ID & the sheep ID, ex.
 KS1234-0001).
 ALL of the letters/numbers on the tag need to be visible AND readable.

-• The photos need to be looking directly at the sheep, not over the sheep, not looking at the side of the face.
-We want to see the mouth/nose/muzzle, both eyes, both ears, and the piece/side of the scrapie tag with the COMPLETE ID number.
-Like these
+• The photos need to be looking directly at the sheep's face, not over the sheep, not looking at the side of the face.
+We want to see the mouth and nose leather, both eyes, both ears, and the piece/side of the scrapie tag with the COMPLETE ID number.
+Like these examples.

 • The wool needs to be moved away from the tag so it is not covering the tag information.